-Notes: Marginal payroll tax rates are here expressed as a fraction of posted earnings, as they are legislated.
-These rates are applied to different earnings brackets, defined with respect to the Social Security threshold (SST).
-The rates presented in Panels A to C are the marginal employer payroll tax rates, whereas those represented in Panel D are the marginal employee payroll tax rates, inclusive of the flat-rate income tax withheld at source (CSG and CRDS).
-In Panel C, the threshold is 2.5 times the minimum wage (MW).
-Note that NL3 Reform induced a cut in average tax rate (and not marginal tax rate).
-In Panel D, profit-sharing income refers to the earnings received by employees as part of mandatory profit-sharing schemes (intéressement et participation).
-Reform NL4 led to an increase in the CSG rate on earnings (inclusive of profit-sharing income), which was offset by a reduction in employee payroll taxes (to which profit-sharing income was not subject).
+Notes: Marginal payroll tax rates are expressed as a fraction of posted earnings.
+These rates are applied to different earnings brackets, defined with respect to the Social Security threshold (SST) or the Minimum Wage (MW).
+In Panels A and B (Reforms L1, NL1, and NL1), the rates apply to non-executive workers, affiliated with the ARRCO complementary pension scheme, while in Panels C and D (Reform L2), they apply to executive workers, affiliated with the AGIRC complementary pension scheme.
+In Panel E, Reform NL3 induced a cut in average tax rate, rather than a change in the marginal tax rate.
+In Panel F (Reform NL4), profit-sharing income refers to earnings received by employees under mandatory profit-sharing schemes (intéressement et participation).
+Reform NL4 led to an increase in the CSG rate on earnings (inclusive of profit-sharing income), which was offset by a reduction in employee payroll taxes, which previously did not apply to profit-sharing income.
 Sources: Institut des Politiques Publiques (2023); TAXIPP 0.4.